angular-redux/form/README.md

 that element from the Redux state.

 #### Reactive Forms
 The value in "connect" attribute is the value that will show up in the Redux store.
-The formGrup value is the name of hte object in your code that represents the form group.
+The formGroup value is the name of the object in your code that represents the form group.

 ```html
   <form connect="myForm" [formGroup]="loginForm">